Dark Knight returns: Harvey, Orioles lose to Mets 7-1 - WHIZ News

 Harvey had last pitched at Citi Field on May 3, 2018, allowing five runs in two innings of relief in an 11-0 loss to Atlanta.
 He was dropped from the roster the next day and traded to Cincinnati on May 8 for catcher Devin Mesoraco.

 Viewed as a successor to Tom Seaver and Dwight Gooden, Harvey started the 2013 All-Star Game at Citi Field and memorably talked manager Terry Collins into letting him go out for the ninth inning of World Series Game 5 with a 2-0 lead against Kansas City in 2015.
-The Royals tied the score off Harvey and went on to win in extra innings against the bullpen for the title.
+The Royals tied the score off Harvey and Jeurys Familia, then went on to win in extra innings for the title.

 Harvey was 25-18 with the Mets from 2012-15, then went 9-19 with a 3.66 ERA from 2015-18 for a 34-37 record during a tenure interrupted by Tommy John surgery and an operation to correct thoracic outlet syndrome.
 He has been a vagabond since, pitching for the Reds, Los Angeles Angels (2019), Oakland’s Triple-A affiliate (2019) and Kansas City (2020).
 He signed a minor league contract with the Orioles in February and gained a $1 million salary when put on the big league roster.